 Pets bring many joys into our lives.
-They give us unconditional love, keep us active and provide hours of adorable YouTube videos.
+They give us unconditional love (unless it’s a cat), keep us active and provide hours of adorable YouTube videos.
 They don’t judge us when we eat ice cream for dinner or decide to watch reruns of the Key & Peele instead of the annual State of the Union address.
 However, for all of the great things our dogs and cats give us, there are a few “gifts” we’d rather not receive.
 While we can tolerate the occasional “accident” on the rug, a bout with fleas can test any pet owner’s patience.

 Once fleas have entered your home, getting them out can be difficult.
 A flea’s first choice of residence is always on the body of an animal or human.
 If that’s not available, they will look for other places to live, such as inside carpeting and fabric and in between floorboards.
 Although these tiny pests can quickly wreak havoc on your home, don’t get discouraged.
 By following a few easy steps, you can ensure that both your home and your pets will soon be free of fleas.

 Adult.
 Adult fleas are wingless creatures with six pairs of legs which give them powerful jumping ability.
 They are about a 1/8-inch long, hard-bodied, shiny and dark in color.

 Larvae.
 Flea larvae are white worm-like creatures that are typically around ¼-inch long.
 They have tiny hairs and actively crawl around searching for food.
 The larval stage usually lasts five to 18 days.